jaybrecht/ariac_ros2/docs/competition/scoring.rst

 Cost Factor
 -----------

-The Cost Factor :math:`CF` compares the cost of the sensors chosen by the team to the average of all sensor configurations across all teams.
+The Cost Factor ``CF`` compares the cost of the sensors chosen by the team to the average of all sensor configurations across all teams.

   * ``TC`` is the total cost of the sensors in the team's configuration.
   * ``TC_{avg}`` is the average sensor cost across all teams.